 The best way to go about this is to proactive and prepare them for vet visitation right from their tender age.
 A puppy or kitten would be easier to handle than a full grown animal.
 You can take your puppy or kitten to occasional checkups when they’re younger to get used to being probed and touched by someone other by you.

 Most pet health care centers advocate touching the pets often on different body parts like under their paws, inside their legs, cutting their nails, rubbing and combing their fur, checking their ears and even carrying them in a carrier from time to time when they are much younger.
 You can also take them for a visit to the vet for treats even if checkups aren’t needed just get them used to the environment.

-Before visiting the veterinary care with your pet, make a check of the steps below:
+Before visiting the veterinary clinic with your pet, consider the steps below:

 - Get your pet used to being carried in a carrier, being leashed, or having its mouth covered by a protective muzzle.
 This will make it see the procedure as normal when it’s time to take that visit.

 - Try to be sincere with the veterinary care personnel when asked questions about your pet.
 Trying to be protective by evading certain inquiries might not be in your pet’s best interest in the long run.
 According to one pet health care center in League City, ‘tell it all’.

 - Don’t feed your pet before going to the vet unless you are asked to do otherwise.
 Certain veterinary diagnosis is best carried out when the animal has nothing in its system.

 - You can also come with a fresh stool sample of your pet.
 A small portion of your pet’s stool would be needed to check for certain signs and symptoms.

 - Include your pet’s medication history in a file while visiting the vet.
 If it’s on any medication, also include it.
 This information will be relevant in determining what has to be done on the likelihood of a reoccurrence or a new development.